bndtools/bnd/README.md

 ## Release

-Release versions of Bnd artifacts including Maven and Gradle plugins are available from Maven Central and JCenter.
+Release versions of Bnd artifacts including Maven and Gradle plugins are available from Maven Central.
+Release versions of the Bnd Gradle plugins are also available from the Gradle Plugin repository.

 Release versions of Bndtools are available from the Bndtools p2 update site: <https://bndtools.jfrog.io/bndtools/update-latest>.